vpapanchev/did-comm-api/README.md

 ## Project status

-The project was created as a prototype used for evaluating purposes of the [SSI-based Access Control System](https://github.com/vpapanchev/ssi-acs).
+The project was created as a prototype used for evaluating purposes and might not be actively supported in the future.